LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 """""
 * ``index.ts``

-	* attaches the UI to the main work area
+	* Attaches the UI to the main work area

 * ``assignmentlist.ts``